The challenge you are addressing: Under performing sales people don't want to come across to prospective buyers as

 In their stories, you will often discover clues about how they really feel about selling.

 What is the solution for a sales person with Misconception #1?

-Use safe, back-and-forth conversations to discuss questions that help your Lower Third salespeople look at this misconception in new ways.
+Use safe, back-and-forth conversations to discuss questions that help your Lower Half salespeople look at this misconception in new ways.
 Two questions I frequently ask are:

 1) Can you make prospects buy products and services they really don't want?